Brussels Sprouts with Lardons

 The teaspoon of Dijon mustard at the end of this brussels sprouts with lardons recipe is a small thing that makes a noticeable difference.
 Dijon mustard has been produced in Burgundy since the 13th century, and it has been used as a finishing element in French cooking for just as long.
 It’s sharper and more pungent than most mustards, with an immediate heat that fades quickly rather than lingering.
 In a dish this rich, that sharpness does real work.
 It lifts everything without announcing itself.

-If you’ve only ever had Brussels sprouts boiled, this recipe is worth making just to understand what the vegetable can actually be.
-They’re a good one.
-The French knew that all along.
+If you’ve only ever had Brussel sprouts boiled, this recipe is worth making just to understand what the vegetable can actually be.
+They’re incredible, and the French knew that all along.